gospodarka-przestrzenna/pankus/docs/source/tables/ring_total.rst

 ring_total
 ===========

-Ring_total table contains data on id of origin-destination computation area from which the rings are built, numbermof ring, sum of destinations in this ring and sum of destinations from all of the previous rings
+Ring_total table contains data on id of origin-destination computation area which the rings are built from, number of ring, sum of destinations in this ring and sum of destinations from all of the previous rings

 .. csv-table::
    :widths: 2,1,9